fassetar/clear-appsettings/README.md

 This PowerShell script recursively clears all property values in an `appsettings.json` file by setting them to empty strings (`""`).
 Useful for sanitizing configuration files before sharing or committing.

+### Why this Project
+Below is alternative solutions for best practices but I needed this because I didnt want to change how things were listed in the source and didnt have a better option because I didnt want to change the way the client had the code setup.

 ---

 ## 📦 Features